-The Ministry of Education, Culture, Sports, Science and Technology (MEXT or Monbukagakusho) offers scholarships each year to assist students who are interested in enrolling in Japanese universities.
-As of the 2015 Japanese academic year, some 102,000 students from approximately 160 countries and regions around the world have studied in Japan under the Japanese Government (Monbukagakusho) Scholarship program established in 1954.
-As of May 1, 2015, there were 9,223 foreign students studying in Japan as Japanese government scholarship students.
+Since 1954, the Government of Japan’s Ministry of Education, Culture, Sports, Science and Technology (MEXT or Monbukagakusho) has provided scholarships each year to assist students interested in studying at Japanese universities through the Japanese Government (MEXT) Scholarship Program.
+As of the 2015 Japanese academic year, some 102,000 students from approximately 160 countries and regions around the world have studied in Japan as Japanese Government (MEXT) Scholarship students.
+And, as of May 1, 2015, there were 9,223 MEXT Scholarship recipients studying in Japan.

-There are four types of MEXT Scholarships awarded to U.S. citizens:
+There are four types of Japanese Government (MEXT) Scholarships awarded to

 Applicants must be under 35 years of age and a college graduate or have completed 16 years of schooling in order to be eligible.
 Individuals who have not yet graduated at the time of application must receive their degree before the date of departure for Japan as a scholarship recipient.